 - Zest and juice of 1 large or 2 small lemons

-- Bring a large pot of salted water to a boil and cook pasta until al dente, according to package directions.
-Reserve 1/4 cup of the pasta water, drain remaining water, then toss with a bit of olive oil to prevent sticking.
+- Bring a large pot of salted water to a boil and cook the pasta until al dente, according to package directions.
+Reserve 1/4 cup pasta water, drain the remaining water, and then toss with a bit of olive oil to prevent sticking.
 Set aside.

-- Meanwhile, heat 1 tablespoon olive oil in a large skillet over medium high heat.
-Add the shallot and cool until fragrant, about 2 minutes.
-Add the garlic and cook 1 additional minute.
-Add the shrimp, then sprinkle with 1/2 teaspoon red pepper, 1/2 teaspoon salt, and 1/2 teaspoon black pepper.
-Sauté, stirring to coat with garlic, just until cooked through (both sides will be pink and opaque), about 3 minutes.
+- Add the shrimp, and then sprinkle with half the amount of red pepper (1/4 or 1/2 teaspoon depending upon your desired spice level), 1/2 teaspoon salt, and 1/2 teaspoon black pepper.
+Sauté, stirring to coat with garlic, just until cooked through (both sides will be pink and opaque), about 3 to 4 minutes.
 Remove to a plate and set aside.

 - Add the pasta to the skillet and toss.
 If the pasta is too dry, add a bit of the reserved pasta water.
-Serve warm, topped with parsley and Parmesan.
+Serve warm, topped with Parmesan and parsley.

 - TO STORE: Store leftovers in an airtight container for up to 3 days.